-D. Administration-Agreement at Regional Level
+C. Administration-Agreement at Regional Level

 - 1. The Department designates the Regional Director in each of its regions as the principal representative of the Department in the respective regions for the purpose of carrying out the policy of Executive Order 10988 of January 17, 1962.
 The authority of each Regional Director in this respect shall be exercised subject to the terms and conditions of this Agreement and all amendments or supplements. - 2.
-On or before the effective date of this Agreement, each organization party thereto shall furnish to the Department and each Regional Director, in writing, the name, title and address of its principal representative in each of the regions of the Department.
+On or before the effective date of this Agreement, each Organization party thereto shall furnish to the Department and each Regional Director, in writing, the name, title and address of its designated regional representative in each of the regions of the Department. - 3.
+The Organizations are responsible for notifying the Department and Regional Directors of changes of their respective representatives as such changes occur. - 4.
+The Regional Director or designated regional officials and representatives shall meet with one regional representative, of each organization which has exclusive recognition at the regional level.
+Where no exclusive exists, it shall be a representative of the Organization holding exclusive recognition at the national level.
+The purpose of such meeting will be to announce new or to confer on the status of current projects, programs, and other activities of interest to the employees.
+The designated employee representative, or his designee, may be accompanied by such technical assistants as needed, at no expense to the Department.
+The organizations shall be permitted to submit agenda items for inclusion among the topics to be

-- 3. The Organizations are responsible for notifying the Department and Regional Directors of changes of their respective representatives as such changes occur. - 4.
-The Regional Director or designated regional officials and representatives shall meet with one regional representative of each organization which has exclusive or formal recognition at the regional level to announce new or to confer on the status of current projects, programs, and other activities of interest to the employees.
-The designated employee representative may be accompanied by such technical assistants as needed, at no expense to the Department.
-The organizations shall be permitted to submit agenda items for inclusion among the topics to be discussed provided the material to be discussed is of general interest to all or the majority of the organizations present at the meeting. - 5.
+- discussed provided the material to be discussed is of general interest to all or the majority of the organizations present at the meeting.
+A written disposition of agenda items will be distributed as soon as possible to all participants. - 5.
 Such meetings at the regional level, in order to insure full and complete communication from management to employee and employee to management, shall be called by the Regional Director at least once each quarter.
-These meetings will not preclude, at such other times as is reasonable, any of the regional representatives of individual organizations with exclusive or formal recognition at the regional level from meetings with Regional Officials concerning activities of interest to the employees in the appropriate craft or occupational group. - 6.
-Major problems or plans such as the Christmas operation or a national emergency may justify the attendance of one representative of each of the Organizations from each state in the region, in addition to the designated regional representatives being called by the Regional Director to attend regional Labor-Management meetings. - 7.
-The designated regional representatives, technical assistants, or state representatives called to attend such meetings by the Regional Director shall be placed on official time and be issued appropriate travel orders provided they are not on an extended leave status, in order to engage in business for the organizations they represent and provided they are employees under the jurisdiction of the Regional Director calling the meeting.
+These meetings will not preclude, at such other times as is reasonable, any of the designated regional representatives or their designees of individual organizations with exclusive recognition at the regional level or where no exclusive exists, representative(s) of the Organization holding exclusive recognition at the national level from meetings with Regional Officials concerning activities of interest to the employees in the appropriate craft or occupational group. - 6.
+Major problems or plans such as the Christmas operation or a national emergency may justify the attendance of one representative of each of the Organizations from each state in the region, in addition to the designated regional representatives or their designees being called by the Regional Director to attend regional Labor-Management meetings. - 7.
+The designated regional representatives or their designees, technical assistants, or state representatives called to attend such meetings by the Regional Director shall be placed on official time and be issued appropriate travel orders provided they are not on an extended leave status, in order to engage in business for the organizations they represent and provided they are employees under the jurisdiction of the Regional Director calling the meeting. - D. Processing Alleged Violations at Regional Level of National Agreement - 1.
+Any organization granted exclusive recognition at the regional level, or where no exclusive exists, a representative of the Organization holding exclusive recognition at the national level alleging that the National Agree-